 Once you have your numbers ready, you can complete your BAS either online or using a paper form.
 The Australian Tax Office (ATO) has detailed instructions to help you complete the GST section of your BAS.

 - Leave boxes blank if they don’t apply to you

 - You’ll only be able to enter positive values in your BAS form

-It’s also worth noting that the way you complete your BAS is likely to change.
-From 1 July 2017, the ATO is introducing Simpler BAS to allow businesses with less than $10 million turnover to report less GST information and still meet their tax obligations in the next financial year.
+From 1 July 2017, the ATO introduced Simpler BAS to allow businesses with less than $10 million turnover to report less GST information and still meet their tax obligations.

 Lodge and pay on time

 Submit and pay your completed BAS by the due date to avoid paying any interest or penalties.
 There are a number of ways to do both, so choose what suits you – for instance, you can submit your BAS online, by mail or through a registered tax or BAS agent.

 If the unexpected happens and you need more time to lodge or pay your BAS, think about:

 - Lodging online – with some exceptions, this could give you a two-week extension

 - Contacting the ATO as soon as possible if you believe you may miss your due dates